slocka/use-query-params-state/README.md

 use-query-params-state aims to improve the end user experience by providing a solution helping developers creating more shareable React web application.
 It is doing so by making URL state management easy, reliable and type safe and therefore encouraging developers to use the URL query string more often.

-Note: Not all the states of your application can/should be stored in the URL. use-query-params-state is typically suited to manage states corresponding to parameters manipulated by the user that influences the current page.
+**Note:** Not all the states of your application can/should be stored in the URL. use-query-params-state is typically suited to manage states corresponding to parameters manipulated by the user that influence the current page.

 Example of URL state using use-query-params-state:
 ```js